 They want you to take things off their plate so that they have more time to work on more critical things that only they can do.
 With that in mind, let’s dive into a couple of tactical tips on how to manage up successfully:

 It might feel like a chore to talk to your manager once every week, but this is an incredible time for you to really leverage your manager to drive important outcomes in your day-to-day job.
-Early on in my career, I will confess that my one-on-ones often felt forced.
+Early on in my career, I will confess that my 1:1s often felt forced.
 I wasn’t entirely sure how to approach them, I didn’t know what my manager wanted, and I went in knowing I would have to spend 10 minutes on small talk.
 I wanted to get out of there as quickly as possible!

 Now that I’m a manager, I see things from an entirely different perspective.
 I treat the time as “you” time, where the expectation is that I talk to my direct report about anything on their mind.
 It could be personal, professional, or somewhere in between.
 But it’s time that I set aside to ensure that at least once a week, I have uninterrupted time with the people on my team.

-So what should you do during your one-on-one?
+So what should you do during your 1:1?
 Well, let’s go back to the three reasons to manage up: alignment, risk management, and visibility.
-During your one-on-one, you should come up with an agenda of what you want to talk about, even if your manager doesn’t provide you with a template.
+During your 1:1, you should come up with an agenda of what you want to talk about, even if your manager doesn’t provide you with a template.
 Check-in with your manager on whether or not the work you’re doing still aligns with company goals.
 Highlight at-risk projects and ask for help with unblocking blockers.
 Share big wins that you’ve accomplished and include metrics to back up your successes.

-If your manager isn’t doing weekly one-on-ones with you, don’t blame them!
+If your manager isn’t doing weekly 1:1s with you, don’t blame them!
 Instead, actively ask for that time.
 It’s important to catch up with your manager every week to make sure you align.
 Although we all would hope that we’re always assigned conscientious, available managers, it just doesn’t always happen, so make sure to ask for what you need.

 Here’s a controversial one — although it’s important to ask questions as necessary, know when and where to ask them.
 Informational questions on how to do your job are always appropriate to ask.
-But if they aren’t urgent, think about how you can compile them so that you go through them during your one-on-one rather than on an ad-hoc basis.
+But if they aren’t urgent, think about how you can compile them so that you go through them during your 1:1 rather than on an ad-hoc basis.
 You might even consider doing some research beforehand!

 Think twice about asking questions that are confrontational and might make your manager look bad.
-You can also ask these one-on-one rather than in a public setting.
+You can also ask these 1:1 rather than in a public setting.
 With that in mind, asking thoughtful questions during meetings is a great way to increase your visibility.
 Questions that open up the discussion to new areas or ideas are totally appropriate to ask, and don’t be afraid to ask them!

 Rather than approaching your manager with raw information, come up with a way of interpreting that information that aligns with your own expertise.
 Although you might have less experience than your manager, you have more front-line visibility.
 Your manager will appreciate the time you spend synthesizing information before presenting it and will view it as a sign that you might be a fit for managing other people as well!